Florents-Tselai/pgpdf/README.md

 If you don't have the PDF file in your filesystem but have already stored its content in a `bytea` column, you can cast a `bytea` to `pdf`, like so:

-If you don't have the PDF file in your filesystem but have already stored its content in a `bytea` column, you can cast a `bytea` to `pdf`, like so:

 ```tsql
 SELECT pg_read_binary_file('/tmp/pgintro.pdf')::pdf
 ```